nextflow-io/nextflow/docs/config.md

 `env( name )`
 : :::{versionadded} 24.11.0-edge
   :::
-: Get the value of an environment variable in the launch environment.
+: Get the value of the environment variable with the specified name in the Nextflow launch environment.

 (config-params)=